kevgo/text-runner/README.md

 </a>

 <a class="tr_runTextrun">
-The formatter displays test progress on the console as the test runs.
+The formatter displays test progress on the console as the test runs:

 </a>

 <img src="documentation/async.gif" width="460" height="134" alt="output demonstration">